 In a nutshell

 This course is ideal if you're looking to undertake a career in the technical disciplines of the construction industry.
-This includes, but is not exclusive to, architecture, planning, building design, project management, quantity surveying, building surveying and CAD technicians.
+This includes, but is not exclusive to, site management, setting out engineers, structual Engineers, project management, and CAD technicians.

 This course is for you if...